PlumpMath/lima_002/architecture/app__state__architecture-engineering__.md

 # 3 API layers
 - 1: Model / data layer.
 - 2: RPC websocket layer
 - 3: web-Client internal state/action API

 # Model API: `sunspot`  , `rangeYellow` , `Orange`  :: Redis / Lua /
 **early draft/sketch**

-_will enumerate the APIs separately ; they may largely mirror each other; it's not always obvious until the implementation requirement details are uncovered in the process of implementation actuale ._
+_will enumerate the APIs separately ; they may largely mirror each other; iow the rpc layer might simply wrap the model layer very thinly; it's not always obvious until the implementation requirement details are uncovered in the process of implementation actuale ._

-## `sunspot`: admin API
+## `sunspot`: section admin API

 - init league in context of global(world), init teams under context of league
 - init season in context of league, init team under dual context of league and (bind to) seasons as those are initiated,
 - init season under , edit season
 - init game under context of season , edit game
 - edit game prelim
 - consumate game (finalise scores)

-## sunspot : user API
+## `sunspot` : section of user API
-_(context role: C is Commissioner, P is Player, U is generic user role) _
+_(context/role: C is Commissioner, P is Player, U is generic user role)_
 - init lLeague (Lacoste League) under context global/later maybe differentiate sandbox/worlds (C)
 - invite other user to join own lLeague as Player (C)
-- accetp invite to join (P)
+- accept invite to join (P)
 - authing, registration, login, roles, (U)
 - logout (U)
 - getState-000 ---could be many varieties depending on which section of state is relevant to the request.

 - edit lLeague (what can edit at root object?)  : name,

 - init Line under context of lLeague (C)
 - edit Line under context of lLeague